What do you need planning permission for?

 Age Co helps homeowners over 50 find the right protection.
 We are 100% owned by Age UK and our profits go back to the charity.

-Before making any big changes, it’s important to find out whether you need to apply for planning permission.
-Planning permission is a process you need to go through for certain home improvements and involves asking the local council if you’re able to make the changes.
-They will check if your plans are suitable and won’t cause any problems, and they will also ask your neighbours for their opinion.
+They will check if your plans are suitable and won’t cause any problems.
+As part of this, they will also ask your neighbours for their opinion.
 If you own a listed building and are looking to extend or alter you will also need to obtain listed building consent.
 Only once permission has been granted can you begin the identified work.

 When do you need planning permission?

-The information in this article is correct as of October 2023 for planning permission in England.
+The information in this article is correct as of November 2024 for planning permission in England.
 The regulations may differ if you live in Scotland, Wales or Northern Ireland.
 Always check with your local council if you’re unsure about whether you do or don’t need planning permission.

 Flats and maisonettes are excluded from permitted development rights.
 To understand what extension options are available for these types of property, please consult either your local council or a qualified architect.